PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 **Set default country from browser language**

 The _Set default country from browser language_ toggle displays a 'YES/NO' toggle button which is set to 'YES' by default.
-If 'YES' is set, the default country on FrontOffice (front-office) will be selected automatically based on user's default browser language.
+If 'YES' is set, the default country on FrontOffice (front-office) will be selected automatically based on the user's default browser language.

 **Default currency**